Spätburgunder / Pinot Noir

 The traditional style of German Pinot Noir (Spätburgunder) is lighter in colour, body and tannic acidity than its counterparts from warmer climates.

-Tips from Japanese cuisine JAPAN : Sashimi
+Tips from the Japanese kitchen JAPAN : Pork braised in soya

-German wines have a natural advantage when it comes to entering into perfect harmony with selected Asian dishes.
-With a lighter alcohol content, sometimes crisp acidity, moderate residual sweetness or soft tannins in the case of red grape varieties, they are a perfect match for a wide range of styles of Asian cuisine.
+German wines have a natural advantage when it comes to harmonising perfectly with selected Asian dishes.
+With a lighter alcohol content, sometimes crisp acidity, moderate residual sweetness or soft tannins in red grape varieties, they go perfectly with a variety of styles of Asian cuisine.

 PREPARATION